-There are FIGMENT Weekend events happening around the globe, and we encourage artists to bring their projects to multiple cities!
-To see where else FIGMENT is happening, visit http://www.figmentproject.org/all_our_figment_cities_and_dates_in_one_place.
+There are FIGMENT Festivals happening around the globe, and we encourage artists to bring their projects to multiple cities!
+To see where else FIGMENT is happening, visit https://www.figmentproject.org/figment_cities_and_events.
 Each city has its own quirks, leadership, and curatorial process, so acceptance in NYC does not guarantee acceptance elsewhere.
 Please reach out to the leadership in each city for submission requirements.

 Any project on which participants are encouraged to climb or ride will need to be supervised by the artist at all times.
 You will need a team of people to support you in the supervision, allowing you to take breaks or deal with the unexpected.
 Participants who climb on your project will need to sign a waiver, which will be supplied by FIGMENT.
 The artist is responsible for ensuring participants sign the waiver; FIGMENT will not have volunteers managing that process.

 Any project that may look inviting to climb upon, but is not safe to climb or unable to be supervised by the artist at all times may have "Do Not Climb" signs posted on or around the project.